lakeraai/chainguard/README.md

 LangChain's official documentation has a [prompt injection identification guide](https://python.langchain.com/docs/guides/safety/hugging_face_prompt_injection) that implements prompt injection detection as a tool, but LLM [tool use](https://arxiv.org/pdf/2303.12712.pdf#subsection.5.1) is a [complicated topic](https://python.langchain.com/docs/modules/agents/agent_types) that's very dependent on which model you are using and how you're prompting it.

-ChainGuard is a package that provides a simple, reliable way to secure your LLM applications and agents from prompt injection and jailbreaks without worrying about the challenges of tools or needing to include another model in your workflow.
+Lakera ChainGuard is a package that provides a simple, reliable way to secure your LLM applications and agents from prompt injection and jailbreaks without worrying about the challenges of tools or needing to include another model in your workflow.

-**Note**: The example code here focused on securing OpenAI models, but the same principles apply to any [model provider that LangChain supports](https://python.langchain.com/docs/integrations/llms/).
+**Note**: The example code here focused on securing OpenAI models, but the same principles apply to any [LLM model provider](https://python.langchain.com/docs/integrations/llms/) or [ChatLLM model provider](https://python.langchain.com/docs/integrations/chat/) that LangChain supports.

 ## Quickstart

-The easiest way to secure your LangChain LLM agents is to use the `get_guarded_llm()` method of `LakeraChainGuard` to create a guarded LLM subclass that you can initialize your agent with.
+The easiest way to secure your [LangChain LLM agents](https://python.langchain.com/docs/modules/agents/) is to use the `get_guarded_llm()` method of `LakeraChainGuard` to create a guarded LLM subclass that you can initialize your agent with.

 1. Obtain a [Lakera Guard API key](https://platform.lakera.ai/account/api-keys)
-2. Install the `lakera_chainguard` package
+2. Install the `lakera-chainguard` package

     ```sh
     pip install lakera-chainguard